-When it comes to car accidents, it can be helpful to hope for the best, and plan for the worst.
+When it comes to car accidents, it can be helpful to hope for the best and plan for the worst.
 No person wants to be in one, but they can happen at any time and accepting this is important (though don’t let it cause stress).
-The best thing you can do is to be prepared for one when it happens.
-Let’s take a look at the following list of things you should know if you are involved in a car accident.
+The best thing you can do is to be prepared in advance, just in case of the unexpected.
+Let’s take a look at the following steps you should take care of if you are involved in a car accident.

 Do not say you are sorry, even if you are just trying to be polite.
-Do not admit any amount of fault, and do not accept money from the other driver on the spot.
+Do not admit any amount of fault, and never accept money from the other driver on the spot.
 They may secretly be recording audio or video not only from their phone but a dashcam or other hidden technology.
 You cannot afford to take chances.
 In addition, do not agree to leave the cops or insurance out of this, as this is a tactic many negligent drivers employ to escape prosecution and racking up demerit points.
-Doing any of these things can open you up and make you liable, even if you are not the cause.
+Doing any of these ill-advised things can open you up and make you liable, even if you are not the cause.

 Next, get out your phone or a piece of paper and writing utensil of any kind.
-Request information about the other driver, including their driver’s license number, their insurance information, and their license plate.
+Request information about the other driver including their driver’s license number, their insurance information, and their license plate.
 In addition, make sure you get down their full, legal name.
 Do not skip over any of these as this information is crucial in aiding police and insurance provider investigations.

-Make sure you keep documented records and receipts of everything related to the accident, from the repair bill on your car to any medical expenses you may incur, not to mention lost hours of employment or expenses tied to complications faced by others in your vehicle.
+Make sure you keep documented records and receipts of everything related to the accident.
+These include everything from the repair bill on your car to any medical expenses you may incur, not to mention lost hours of employment or expenses tied to complications faced by others in your vehicle.